 Research at UH Mānoa

-UROP is proud to support the long-running and prestigious history of research that is an integral component of UH Mānoa, which includes the prestige of being one of only 32 universities in the nation to hold the distinction of being a land-, sea-, and space-grant research university.
-In addition, UH Mānoa is ranked in the top 30 public universities in federal research funding for engineering and science, and 49th overall by the National Science Foundation.
+UROP is proud to support the long-running and prestigious history of research that is an integral component of UH Mānoa, which holds the distinction of being one of only 32 universities in the nation to be a land-, sea-, and space-grant research university.
+UH Mānoa is ranked in the top 30 public universities in federal research funding for engineering and science, and 49th overall by the National Science Foundation.
 UH Mānoa has been designated as a university with very high research activity by the Carnegie Foundation for the Advancement of Teaching.

 UROP is guided by the Undergraduate Research Opportunities Council (UROC) which represents a variety of disciplines within UH Mānoa.
 Council members provide guidance for the development of the program, and participate in the evaluation of proposals for undergraduate research projects.